russellgordon/ics3u-s2-2024-25/content/source-ics3u/s2/All Classes/Thread 1, Day 4.md

 3. Concept: [[Code Style Conventions]]
 4. Discussion: [[Structures#Exercise|Structures Exercise]]
 	- How do we decide what properties should be included in a structure?
+	- How should properties be named?
 	- What data types should we use?
-	- How should data types be named?
 	> [!TIP]
 	>
 	> Here is a video that recaps what we discussed in class for this agenda item – regarding [[Defining and Using Structures|the questions we should consider when authoring a structure]].